 I can never say no to a biscuit.
 No matter the occasion or if I’m trying to lose weight or whatever the circumstance, I simply cannot restrain myself from a biscuit.
 And homemade biscuits are obviously the best.
 When I lived in Texas, a family I was close with would just whip up a batch of biscuits for breakfast.
 How awesome is that!
+Just like my grandmother did in North Carolina when I was young.
 And when they didn’t make them, they bought them.
 But there were always biscuits with breakfast in Texas.

 Southern Buttermilk Biscuits

 Fluffy, flakey and buttery, these classic Southern Buttermilk Biscuits are superb.

 - 1 cup buttermilk

 - Add the flour, baking powder, salt, and butter into a food processor and pulse until mixture is crumbly (alternatively, this can be done in a bowl with a pastry cutter).